© Crown copyright 2021

 For further information on what to expect, read Compliance checks: Excise visits - CC/FS16.

-If HMRC discover that the information you have given to them is untrue or incomplete in any important aspect, your approval may be refused and you could be prosecuted or liable to penalties.
+If HMRC discovers that the information you have given to them is untrue or incomplete in any important aspect, your approval may be refused and you could be prosecuted or liable to penalties.

-If HMRC checks don’t provide sufficient assurance that you’re suitable to be approved, they may ask you for more information.
-Until this information is received and verified, your application won’t be processed further.
+If HMRC’s checks do not provide sufficient assurance that you’re suitable to be approved, they may ask you for more information.
+Until this information is received and verified, your application will not be processed further.